ThoSe1990/cwt-cucumber/README.md

 # Coding With Thomas: Cucumber

 This is a Cucumber interpreter written in C with C++ (17 or higher) bindings for ease of use.
 So my main goal was to have the basic implementation in C and an easy to use API for C++.

-More detailed documentation for the C++ API and how to use it in C will follow (I'm currently working on it).
+Find the full documentation for cwt-cucumber on <a href="https://those1990.github.io/cwt-cucumber/" target=_blank>GitHub Pages</a>.

 ## Disclaimer
 This is a fun/educational project for me.
 After reading "Crafting Interpreters" by Robert Nystorm, I wanted a meaningful, not too complex example.
 Since I really like and use Cucumber, this seemed like a good project.